 Example response you can use: Jane, thank you for providing feedback and letting us know about the negative experience.

-The next step is to follow up with an apology.
+The right way to respond to negative feedback is to follow up with an apology.
 For starters, an apology will make your unhappy customers feel better and show them that you care about them as well as hold your business to a higher standard.
 On top of that, even if you feel the customer is wrong, an apology shows you can take the high road instead of entering a public argument over who’s right and who’s wrong.

 Example response you can use: We are sorry that our service didn’t meet your expectations.